F1PFC/TTN_GPS_Tracker/Readme.md

 ### A warning note about batteries

-If your tracker is small you may be tempted to use a small battery, in particular you may be tempted to use a Lithium Polymer (lipo) battery.
+If your tracker is small you may be tempted to use a small battery, in particular you may be tempted to use a Lithium Polymer (Lipo) battery.
 Be very very careful if you use a Lipo.
 These batteries in particular can be dangerous when abused and yes they really can explode.
 In a tracker its quite likely that at some point the tracker will be left on and the battery will go flat.
 If this happens to a Lipo then consider binning it, you cannot be sure if it's suffered internal damage.
 Some, but not all, Lipos have internal circuits that disconnect the battery if it's voltage goes too low but unfortunately this can be at 2.4V, a bit too low really.

 For long life and continued safety a Lipo powered project should turn itself off when the battery goes below around 3.0V, but very few DIY projects have this capability built in.
 Of course for the obvious safety reasons most commercial applications that use Lipos, such a mobile phones, tablets, laptop PCs etc, do have this protection built in.